 Creating growth charts for baby tortoises is fun.
 Record the weight and length at regular intervals, e.g. weekly or monthly, to keep track of the weight gain and growth.

-For weight measuring, I use the My Weigh 7001DX postal scale.
-It measurers up to 15 lbs and is great for smaller tortoises.
+For weight measuring, I use a postal scale.
+It measurers up to 15 lb and is great for smaller tortoises.
 Digital kitchen scales work well, too.
 For length measuring, I use a 12" digital caliper.

 SCL, CCL, and SPL

-For length, the most commonly used measure is the straightline carapace length (SCL).
-It is the straight distance from the carapace front edge to the back edge measured along the bottom.
-In addition, you can measure the curved carapace length (CCL).
+For length, the most commonly used measure is the straight line carapace length (SCL).
+It is the distance from the carapace (top shell) front edge to the back edge measured straight across the plastron (bottom shell).
+You can also measure the curved carapace length (CCL).
 It's the the distance from the carapace front edge to the back edge over the carapace.
-Straightline plastron length (SPL) can me measured as well.
+Straight line plastron length (SPL) can me measured as well.